Fesaa/Chat-Utilities/ReadME.md

 Anything new that doesn't fit.
 Make a new directory
 #### Setup project
-Be sure to read the [Laby Guide](https://wiki.labymod.net/pages/addon/) on how to make addons and setup the workspace.
+Be sure to read the [Laby Guide](https://wiki.labymod.net/pages/addon/) on how to make addons and set up the workspace.
 Quickly, you should just be able to open it in IntelliJ, add your own Beta Token in `gradle.properties`.
 And run the build task to get everything working.

-*If you figure out how to add `gradle.properties` to the `.gitignore` with it actually working PLEASE make a PR or tell me how*

 Love you all <3 owo (✿◠‿◠)